 Travel Nursing Contracts: Missed Hours Penalties and Charge-Backs

-Essentially, the amount of the penalty will be based on the value of all the compensation variables except the hourly rate.
+Typically, the amount of the penalty is based on the value of all the compensation variables except the hourly rate.
 Therefore, the penalty may or may not include the value of the lodging stipend, the M&IE stipend, the travel stipend, company provided housing, company provided medical benefits, and any other variable that costs the company money.
-While this action may violate wage recharacterization rules, it is used none the less in some form or another by almost every company.
-Don’t let it scare you off.
-Essentially, if you don’t work, you don’t get paid just like any other job.
-However, this is where the guaranteed hours come in to play.

 Travel Nursing Contracts: Guaranteed Hours

 But what happens when the traveler gets cancelled by the hospital?
 This is where the agency’s guaranteed hours policy comes in to play.
 Because travel nurses can get penalized for missing hours, it’s only fair that they’re covered when hospitals cancel their shifts.

 Therefore, it’s important to make sure that the guaranteed hours policy is clearly stated in the contract.
 If you’re a true travel nurse incurring duplicate expenses, then you didn’t travel away from your home to simply duplicate your expenses.
 The guaranteed hours policy ensures that you don’t get stuck paying for duplicate expenses due to shift cancellations.